 Despite £9 billion of recent upgrades, patronage of the West Coast Main Line is set to exceed capacity again by the 2020s.
 This is the only direct rail link between Manchester and London and an economic artery to the north of England.
 Unless a solution to the lack of capacity is found, the future growth of the north’s economy could be inhibited.

-Rather than upgrade the West Coast Main Line again, a more effective long term solution is to build a new, dedicated high speed rail network.
+Rather than upgrade the West Coast Main Line again, a more effective long-term solution would be to build a new, dedicated high-speed rail network.

 Unfortunately, it doesn’t look likely to happen.
-Disgruntled British rail users will more likely be stuck with cancellations, delays and upgrades and finally something that works but it would have been better if it had all been thought out properly.
+Disgruntled British passengers will more likely be stuck with cancelations, delays and upgrades and finally something that works but it would have been better if it had all been thought out properly.